Sr. Satellite System Integration & Test Engineer

 - Define system architecture.

-- Define acceptance criteria for the flight satellites.
+- Define acceptance criteria for the broadband payload.

-- Define and lead satellite integration and test activities.
+- Define and lead payload integration and test activities.

-- Lead satellite system testbed architecture definition and cross-disciplinary trades.
+- Lead payload system testbed architecture definition and cross-disciplinary trades, understanding their impact on the overall satellite system.

 - Review test data, lead anomaly investigation and resolution, and verify system test coverage on flight or flight-representative hardware.